Jonesboro Personal Injury Lawyers

 How should a truck accident claim be investigated?

 - Statements from witnesses

 - Details of the scene of the accident, including photos

 - Information from the truck’s Event Data Recorder (like an airliner’s “black box”), and

 - A copy of the driver’s Driver Qualification File from the trucking company.

 Is Georgia a “fault” or a “no-fault” auto insurance jurisdiction?

-How much auto insurance are Georgia motorists required to carry?
+How much auto insurance is Georgia motorists required to carry?